DeepLearnPhysics/lartpc_mlreco3d_tutorials/_sources/Exercises/Electron_gamma.md

 ---
 jupytext:
-  cell_metadata_filter: -all
-  formats: md:myst
   text_representation:
     extension: .md
     format_name: myst
     format_version: 0.13
     jupytext_version: 1.10.3
 kernelspec:
-  display_name: Python 3
+  display_name: Python 3 (ipykernel)
   language: python
   name: python3
 execution:
-  timeout: 240
+  timeout: 300
 ---

 # Exercise 3: electron vs gamma separation

-## Motivation
+## 1. Introduction

 ```{figure} ./wouter_e_gamma.png
 ---
 figclass: margin
 ---
 Difference between an electron vs photon is at the start of the electromagnetic shower, where the photon has a gap.
 From Wouter Van De Pontseele, ICHEP 2020.
 ```

 Electrons are visible in a LArTPC detector because of the electromagnetic showers that they trigger.

 Photons, on the other hand, are neutral (no charge) and thus remain invisible to the LArTPC eyes until they convert into electrons (pair production) or Compton scatter.
 In both cases, the visible outcome will be an electromagnetic shower.

 How can we differentiate the two, then?
 The answer is in the very beginning of the EM shower.
 For an electron, this shower will be topologically connected to the interaction vertex where the electron was produced.
-For a photon, there will be a *gap* (equal to the photon travel path) until the EM shower start (when the photon becomes indirectly visible through pair production or Compton scatter).
+For a photon, there will be a gap (equal to the photon travel path) until the EM shower start (when the photon becomes indirectly visible through pair production or Compton scatter).
 That seems simple enough, right?
 Wrong, of course.

 Energetic photons could interact at a distance short enough from the interaction vertex, that we would not be able to see the gap.
 Or, the hadronic activity might be invisible, because it includes neutral particles or because the particles are too low energy to be seen.
 In that case the interaction vertex might be hard to identify, and the notion of a gap goes away too.
 For such cases, fortunately, there is another way to tell electrons from gamma showers.
 Another major difference is in the energy loss rate at the start of the EM shower.
 An electron would leave ionization corresponding to a single ionizing particle, whereas a pair of electron + positron coming from a photon pair production would add up to two ionizing particle.
-Thus, we expect the $dE/dx$ at the beginning of the shower to be roughly twice larger in the case of a gamma-induced shower compared to an electron-induced shower.
+Thus, we expect the dE/dx at the beginning of the shower to be roughly twice larger in the case of a gamma-induced shower compared to an electron-induced shower.

 ```{figure} ./wouter_dEdx.png
 ---